-Apple’s venerable media suite isn’t everyone’s favorite bit of software, but there are more functions and features available here than you might have realized—from desktop shortcuts to hidden columns to Android support, we’ve picked out 10 noteworthy tricks you can make use of in the latest versions for Mac and Windows.
+Apple’s venerable media suite isn’t everyone’s favorite bit of software, but there are more functions and features available here than you might have realized—from desktop shortcuts to hidden columns to Android support, we’ve picked out 10ten noteworthy tricks that you can make use of in the latest versions for Mac and Windows.

 Yes playlists are all well and good—and you can create some pretty inventive ones in iTunes—but at times you just want to queue up some tracks that you’re in the mood for right now.
 If that’s the case then the Up Next feature is a handy alternative to building a playlist.

 Hover over a song and click the context menu button (three horizontal dots)—you can then choose Play Next to make the track the next one in the queue (pushing all the others back) or Add to Up Next to put it to the end of the existing Up Next queue.
 Click the queue button to the right of the playback window at the top to see upcoming songs.